google/santa-tracker-web/README.md

 * `scenes/dorf/sass/_houses.scss`: If the scene is also a _house_ that lives in the village.
 * `scenes/press/js/models.js`: To be included in the Press and Educators scenes.

+## Translations

+Santa Tracker contains translations for a variety of different languages.
+These translations are sourced from Google's internal translation tool.

+If you're adding a string for development, please modify `en_src_messages.json`.
+If you'd building Santa Tracker for production, you'll need the string to be translated.

 # License